cflickbrown/cs1230-spacce/README.md

 ## Outstanding Issues

-- The star generation consumes a significant amount of memory in some circumstances on some platforms, particularly on a Windows release build.
 - No black hole :(
 - Edges of solid objects may not always be "captured" by raymarching, making them uneven.